-(update Feb 2022 : I have a new batch of this material available!)
+(March 2023) UPDATE : I have a new batch of this material available.

 The Gardner locality is located on the Peace River in Florida.
 It is a part of the Bone Valley formation (Hawthorn Group).
 This area is world-famous for it's rich deposits of Miocene, Pliocene, and Pleistocene fossils.
 The entire length of the Peace River is prime fossil-hunting grounds, but the Gardner locality is the "sweet spot" for high quality fossils.
 Countless Megalodon, Mammoth, Sabre-tooth Cat, and Mastodon fossils have been recovered from Gardner.

 In addition to large fossils, Gardner also produces some of the best micro-fossils.
 One particular spot in Gardner is well-known to locals (and visitors) for producing dense concentrations of micro-fossils.
 On a past fossil-hunting trip, we found a layer of exposed strata that was very rich in micro-matrix.
 I recovered many kilograms of this material.
 It is composed of a wide range of components, ranging from tiny marine fossil shells to large cobbles and fossils.
 There is also a lot of small rocks, pebbles, and bone fragments.
 Most of the fossils in this material date from the middle-Miocene to early Pliocene periods.

 This material is well above the water line of the river (except during extreme floods), so the fossils found in this material have beautiful coloration compared to the black-colored specimens recovered from the river.
 I have found some gorgeous blue megalodon teeth in this micro-matrix.
 Bone fragments are creamy white.